y226xie/Documentations/How to deploy && host your Vue.js Application with Firebase?.md

   }
 }
 ```
-Then make sure you use the project ID that we had copied to replace with **your-firebase-project-id**
+Then make sure you use the project ID that we had copied to replace with **your-firebase-project-id**.

 11. Then, Again, from the root folder create a new file **firebase.json** with following content:

 ```